WandersFar/Planck/README.md

 **\#PRINT**|Gui Print Screen|Save Screencap As File
 **!SET–!OFF**|Alt Numbers|Global Media Hotkeys|AIMP
 ___
-*Thanks to u/pgetreuer on r/olkb and smog, elpekeñin, plodah, drashna, & ceriinas on Discord for their advice.*
+*Thanks to u/pgetreuer on r/olkb and smog, ceriinas drashna, elpekeñin, & plodah on Discord for their advice.*